thavinb/AmpRecon/README.md

 Required for **FASTQ**

 ```
-fastq_manifest : an tsv containing information for the fastq data
+fastq_manifest : an tsv containing information for the unpaired fastq data
+run_id : Added as a prefix to the output GRC files
 ```

-An example of an fastq manifest tsv is provided at [add path to example]
+An example of an fastq manifest tsv is provided at [add path to example].
+Currently only unpaired fastqs are supported.

 To use **S3**